My name is Skin, and I have been waiting for this day for so fucking long…

 What’s the attraction?
 Why this place?
 I need to rest and I need food.
 Think I’ll take a look around.

-Just look at you, he thought as he stared at what was left of his father.
-It squirmed on the wooden frame like it had been crucified.
+Just look at the state of you, he thought as he stared at what was left of his father.
+The thing squirmed on the wooden frame like it had been crucified.
 You used to tell me you were somebody I should look up to, and now look at you.
 You used to tell me that I should aspire to be like you, to do the things you did and to believe in the things that you believed in.
 Now look at you.
 A pathetic lump of rotting meat that’s about to be destroyed.
 Now you look at me.
 I took so much shit from you because of how I dressed, what I did and who I did it with.
 And why?
 What was so good about doing things your way?
-What made your ideas and your values any better than mine?
+What made your values any better than mine?
 If you were so fucking clever, why aren’t you the one who’s stood here now?
 If I was so stupid and so wrong, how come I’m in control?

 Skin had edged closer and closer so that he was now just inches away from his dead father’s face.
 He stared deep into the corpse’s cold, black eyes and he hoped, bizarrely, to see a flicker of recognition or emotion.
 He wanted his father to know what was happening.
-He wanted him to see and feel everything he was going to do to him.
+He wanted him to see and feel everything he was about to do to him.
 He wanted him to understand and to be able to admit that Skin was right and he’d been wrong.

 Stupid fucking thing.

 In a fit of temper Skin picked up a metal-framed chair and swung it at his father’s remains.
 Two of the chair’s metal legs scraped across the rotting flesh covering the creature’s abdomen and ripped it open, practically disembowelling it.
-Partially decomposed organs began to slip, slide and ooze from the open body cavity and dripped onto the floor below its thrashing feet.
+Partially decomposed organs began to slip, slide and ooze from the open body cavity and dripped onto the floor under its thrashing feet.

 Skin dropped to his knees and watched as what was left of his dad began to slowly fall apart.